My keyboard building history

 Also, I tried to document and publish my building process to help beginners.

 I spent a lot of time with browsing the QMK documentation.
 (QMK was the most popular keyboard firmware back then.)
-However, once I was settled with my layout, I flash the same firmware on new keyboards.
+However, once I was settled with my layout, I used the same firmware on new keyboards.

 On the quest for the ultimate switch/caps